How Much Does Travel Insurance Cost? Average Rates in 2026

 Coverage Tiers

-Our analysis covered 42 unique plans, categorizing them into three tiers based on medical coverage limits and evacuation benefits:
+The analysis covered 42 plans across three tiers defined by medical coverage limits and evacuation benefits:

 We collected quotes for trips within the U.S. and abroad, plus specialized coverage like CFAR, annual plans, cruises and adventure sports.
 These are real September 2025 premiums, not estimates.